 - Vacuum the refrigerator coils to remove the dust bunnies that are hiding there, too.
 Bonus, this will enhance your refrigerator’s performance.

 The outside of the refrigerator is similar to the design of your resume—it’s what you see first.
 Here are a few things you can do to enhance the appearance of your resume:

 - Use easy to read basic fonts no smaller than 9 points with the majority of text at 11 points.

 - Keep the number of fonts to a minimum—two is recommended.

 - Update the look with a touch of color; this is not the place where “if some is good, more is better.”
 Pick just one color and use it for your name, bullet points, or a few thin horizontal lines.
 Use a basic color such as navy blue, tan, burgundy, medium blue, hunter green, or gray.

 Wow!
 You now have a sparkling clean refrigerator and a more powerful resume just in time for holiday gatherings. <smiles> Don’t forget to give your updated resume to your references, family, friends, and those in your network.
 You never know who might be at a holiday party, that needs to know your value and what you have to offer as presented on your resume.
 The more you apply for jobs and share your resume the likelier you are to get it into the hands of an employer that is looking for someone just like you.

 Rather Have Someone Else Do the Heavy Resume Cleanup For You?

 While you are here, get notified when we add a new blog post.
-Just click below to sign up for our RSS Feed.
+Just click HERE to sign up for our list.